 They can travel by road from their city to a city containing a library.

 The following figure is a sample map of HackerLand where the dotted lines denote obstructed roads:

-The first line contains four space-separated integers describing the respective values of (the number of cities), (the number of roads), (the cost to build a library), and (the cost to repair a road).
+- The first line contains four space-separated integers that describe the respective values of , , and , the number of cities, number of roads, cost of a library and cost of a road.

-Each line of the subsequent lines contains two space-separated integers, and , describing a bidirectional road connecting cities and .
+- Each of the next lines contains two space-separated integers, and , that describe a bidirectional road that connects cities and .

 Each road connects two distinct cities.

-For each query, print an integer denoting the minimum cost of making libraries accessible to all the citizens on a new line.
+For each query, print an integer that denotes the minimum cost to make libraries accessible to all the citizens on a new line.